Spherical Knot Mosaics: Bounds on Spherical Knot Mosaic Invariants

 \textit{Case 1:} If a corner tile of \(M_K\) is $T_0$, then we can remove it and preserve the knot type and closed-ness of our knot diagram by gluing the non-corner boundary tiles on the appropriate adjacent cube faces.

 \textit{Case 2:} If a corner of \(M_K\) is one of $T_1$ through $T_4$, then we can still remove it and glue the non-corner boundary tiles on adjacent cube faces because doing so re-closes diagram as the two connection points previously touching the corner tile will now touch each other.

-Thus, omitting the corner tile and gluing the non-corner boundary tiles to the appropriate adjacent cube faces will still yield a continuous path preserving the knot type and closed-ness of our knot diagram.
+Thus, omitting the corner tile and gluing the non-corner boundary tiles to the appropriate adjacent cube faces will still yield a single closed component preserving the knot type of our knot diagram in all cases.
+Visualizations of this casework can be found in \autoref{fig:m(K)-2cases}.

-This shows we have an upper bound on the spherical mosaic number in terms of the mosaic number:
+This shows we have the following upper bound on the spherical mosaic number in terms of the mosaic number:

 \end{proof}

 The key idea in this proof suggests that further refinements of this bound might be possible depending on the spatial distribution of the crossings and the structure of the boundary tiles.
 For example, it may be that a planar mosaic representation of that knot where all the $T_7$, $T_8$, $T_9$, and $T_{10}$ tiles are located in a $k \times k$ sub-mosaic has $sm(K) \le k$.
 However, this relies on the behavior of the paths between the connection points on the boundary of our sub-mosaic which while not having any crossings may complicate matters.
 This is a good direction for future research.